 - Cost of living

-- Your property’s characteristics (location, condition, etc.)
+- Your property’s characteristics (e.g., location, condition)

-Our partners at Clever recently conducted a survey of agents across the country to learn the average commission rate in each state.
+Clever recently conducted a survey of agents across the country to learn the average commission rate in each state.

-It found that rates can vary significantly โ by more than a percentage point in some cases.
+It found that rates can vary significantly — by more than a percentage point in some cases.
 For example, New Hampshire sellers pay realtor fees of about 4.83%, while New Mexico sellers pay about 6.21%!

 State | Average commission rate |